XRDrone/XRDrone/CONTRIBUTING.md

 Describe the workflow (e.g., trunk-based or GitFlow), default branch, branch naming, and when to rebase vs. merge.

+## Project

+Maintain project in GitHub for easy tracking of issues and update for additional tasks/assignments.

 ## Issues & Planning

 Explain how to file issues, required templates/labels, estimation, and triage/assignment practices.